4 people hospitalized after head-on collision on Maui | Honolulu Star-Advertiser

-Speed played a factor in a Friday afternoon car collision on Hana Highway that sent four people to the hospital, one with “life threatening injuries,” according to the Maui Police Department.
+Speed played a factor in a Friday afternoon car collision on Hana Highway that sent four people to a hospital, one with “life threatening injuries,” according to the Maui Police Department.

 At 3:43 p.m.
 Friday the collision occurred about 52 feet northeast of Nonohe Place in Spreckelsville on Hana Highway.

-A black 2007 GMC Sierra truck was traveling eastbound on Hana Highway in the opposite lane of travel while overtaking other vehicles while a black 2023 Nissan Altima sedan was traveling westbound in its proper lane when the truck hit it head-on with the sedan.
+A black 2007 GMC Sierra truck was traveling eastbound on Hana Highway in the opposite lane of travel while overtaking other vehicles while a black 2023 Nissan Altima sedan was traveling westbound in its proper lane when the truck hit it head-on.

 The driver of the truck, a 52-year-old man from Paia, and the driver of the sedan, a 68-year-old man from Idaho, sustained “major injuries” and were taken by ambulance to Maui Memorial Medical Center.